Keith-S-Thompson/the-flat-trantor-society/005-c-standard-quibbles.md

 The definition of the term *lvalue* has changed several times over the years.
-The "L" part of the name was originally an abbreviation of the word "left"; an *lvalue* can appear on the left hand side of an expression, and an *rvalue* can appear on the right hand side.
+The "L" part of the name was originally an abbreviation of the word "left"; an *lvalue* can appear on the left hand side of an assignment, and an *rvalue* can appear on the right hand side.

 **TODO**: Discuss older definitions of *lvalue* and *rvalue* (the result of evaluating an expression rather than the expression itself).